nodatime/nodatime.org/src/NodaTime.Web/Markdown/developer/website.md

 Once `src/NodaTime.Web/docfx/` exists, the application can be run directly.
-Unless credentials to list the Google Cloud Storage bucket have been provided, the `DISABLE_GCS` environment variable should also be set (to any value) to use a hard-coded list of downloads and NZD files.
+Unless credentials to list the Google Cloud Storage bucket have been provided, the `DISABLE_GCS` environment variable should also be set (to any value) to use a hard-coded list of NZD files.

 ```sh
 $ cd src/NodaTime.Web/